top of page

 Participating ArtistsRyan Falzon, Aaron Bezzina, Alexandra Fraser, Yasmine Akondo, Mladen Hadžić, and Stefan Kolgen

-Or as philosopher and cultural theorist Byung-Chal Han defines it in his book ‘The disappearance of Rituals’: Rituals transform the being-in-the-world into a being-at-home.
-They are to time what home is to space.
-This metaphor about rituals nicely connects with the way rituals are presented in this exhibition.
-All works involve some kind of passage towards the being-at-home.
-Hence ‘Rituals of Passage’ is a visual story of six artists, with six different backgrounds and six different views on rituals, all attuning with the aforementioned issues.
+Or, as philosopher and cultural theorist Byung-Chal Han defines it in his book The Disappearance of Rituals, ‘Rituals transform the being-in-the-world into a being-at-home'.
+They are to time what home is to space’.
+This intriguing metaphor about rituals connects with the way rituals are presented in this exhibition.
+All works involve some kind of passage towards this idea of ‘being-at-home’.
+Hence ‘Rituals of Passage’ is the visual story of six artists, with six different backgrounds and six different views on rituals, all tackling the issues mentioned above.
+Each addresses the topic in a uniquely personal way.

 This exhibition is supported by the Arts Fund of the Flemish Community, Valletta Contemporary and Sint Lucas Antwerpen - School of Arts.